rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 ## Open Source

-If you decide to build your own platform, you want to build a quick POC or maybe your are just curious about the technologies; there are a few Open Source projects that worth looking at.
+If you decide to build your own platform, want to build a quick POC, or maybe are just curious about the technologies; there are a few Open Source projects that are worth looking at.

 - [Red5](https://github.com/red5pro)
 - [WebRTC](https://github.com/webrtc)